Twelve tunes inspired by or dedicated to the city of New York come together to form Portrait Of New York

 This distinctive left hand is used to great effect on two of the slower numbers: Frank's own "Lower East Side Shuffle" and "Midtown 9AM."
 The latter tune is absolutely delightful, the left hand pattern rolling gracefully along as Frank's tinkling, sprightly, right hand conjures up a busy but rather laid back midtown morning.
 The "Lower East Side Shuffle" is a more syncopated affair, slinkier and sexier, the bass patterns rich and full-sounding.

 's "Tangerine."
 He toys playfully with Howard Dietz and Arthur Schwartz's "You and the Night and the Music," building up its foundations with another solid left-hand rhythm, shifting the tempo, subtly altering the mood with his right hand playing.
 Richard Rogers' "This Nearly Was Mine" is given a respectfully straight, but beautifully nuanced treatment.
 Juan Tizol's "Perdido" rushes past in a dazzling display of precise but sparkling playing.

 : Frank hums snatches of the melody as he plays.
 It's an oddly likable quirk, generally adding to the humanity of the performance rather than detracting from its quality.
 Once or twice it can become intrusive, but it does reflect the humanity that is one of the core qualities of Portrait Of New York

-Full Force NYC; Broadway Boogie Woogie; This Nearly Was Mine; Midtown 9AM; Perdido; My Man's Gone; Lower East Side Shuffle; McKenna/McCoy; Manhattan by Moonlight; Bowery Blues; You and the Night and the Music; Times Square.
+Full Force NYC; Broadway Boogie-Woogie; This Nearly Was Mine; Midtown 9 AM; Perdido; My Man's Gone; Lower East Side Shuffle; McKenna/McCoy; Manhattan by Moonlight; Bowery Blues; You And The Night And The Music; Times Square.

 Dave Frank: piano.